Advanced safety filter based on SOS Control Barrier and Lyapunov Functions: Introduction

-The concept of our safety filter resembles the integration of a CLF with a CBF to attain both safety and stabilization.
-Such a unification, although just with a single function, has been initially proposed in \cite{RomdlonyJayawardhana:14}.
-The integration of both CLF and CBF into an optimization-based controller has since become a well-established concept, see the survey in \cite{AmesCoogan:19}. \afterReviewChangedBox{Feasibility of such an optimization-based controller can be accomplished by introducing a slack variable that deactivates CLFs and CBFs based on their respective priorities, as shown in \cite{ames2014control}.
+The proposed safety filter concept resembles the integration of a CLF with a CBF to attain both safety and stabilization.
+Such an integration, although just with a single function, has been initially proposed in \cite{RomdlonyJayawardhana:14}, and it has since become a well-established concept, see the survey in \cite{AmesCoogan:19}.
+Feasibility of such an optimization-based controller can be accomplished by introducing a slack variable that deactivates CLFs and CBFs based on their respective priorities, as shown in \cite{ames2014control}.
 Alternatively, it is possible to compute compatible CLFs and CBFs using SOS tools, ensuring that for every state, there exists an input $u$ satisfying all CBF and CLF conditions.
-In order to encode compatibility, there is one approach that introduces an SOS constraint for each CLF/CBF pair in the absence of inputs constraints \cite{Clark:21}.} The second approach establishes compatibility by introducing a polynomial or rational state-feedback controller, as outlined in \cite{WangHan:18,schneeberger2023sos}.
+In order to encode compatibility, there is one approach that introduces an SOS constraint for each CLF/CBF pair in the absence of inputs constraints \cite{Clark:21}.
+The second approach establishes compatibility by introducing a polynomial or rational state-feedback controller, as outlined in \cite{WangHan:18,schneeberger2023sos}.
 Such a controller can also be used to enforce linear input constraints, as demonstrated in \cite{WangMargellos:22}.
 Another noteworthy approach for imposing input constraints using a contrapositive statement, albeit without ensuring compatibility between CBFs and CLFs, is introduced in \cite{dai2023convex}.
 These approaches introduce auxiliary polynomials that render the resulting SOS problem bilinear in its decision variables.
 In \cite{TanPackard:04}, an alternating algorithm is proposed to solve this bilinear SOS problem.
 One challenge in seeking CLF and CBF candidates through an alternating algorithm is to identify an initial feasible point.
 In their work in \cite{zhao2023convex}, the authors constrained their search for an initial CBF to scalar functions of a specific form.
 This restriction allows to reformulate the problem with linearity in its decision variables.